LAS-NCSU/chronsemble/README.md

 ## Summary
 The goal of this project is to design a visualization tool to help investigators discover evidence associated with human trafficking through spatio-temporal analysis.
 While the project has its roots in combating trafficking, the visualization should have application to many analytic problems.

-Our hypothesis is that the trafficking trade applies mechanisms of social, financial, and transportation networks in order to succeed and that the patterns associated with this endeavor may be distinct and observable when looked for.
+Our hypothesis is that the trafficking trade applies mechanisms of social, financial, and transportation networks and that the patterns associated with this criminal activity may be distinct and observable when looked for.

 Chronsemble is a visualization tool that is designed to allow analysts to interactively examine data in three modes: (1) temporally using timelines, (2) spatially using maps, and (3) contextually by changing the temporal focus to view the data.
 A mock-up of the temporal visualization is shown in figure 1.
 In this mock-up, data on the timeline can be viewed with greater detail in info-flow panes.